-The George Mason University Center for Humanities Research (CHR) supports Mason faculty across the university who are pursuing innovative and consequential research in the humanities and humanities-related disciplines; enhances the visibility and impact of this work; and advances Mason’s reputation for humanities research.
+The George Mason University Center for Humanities Research (CHR) supports Mason faculty and students across the university who are pursuing innovative and consequential research in the humanities and humanities-related disciplines; enhances the visibility and impact of this work; and advances Mason’s reputation for humanities research.

 The Center aims to demonstrate and promote the value of the humanities as a public good.
 Humanities research grapples with complex issues, encourages informed critical dialogue, facilitates cross-cultural and inter-generational understanding, promotes engaged citizenship and inclusive public discourse, and feeds the public imagination.

 Much of the work undertaken by scholars in the Humanities is solitary.
 And yet, Humanities research thrives when scholars engage in intellectual exchange.
 The CHR is therefore premised on the model of the residential fellowship.
 Fellows, both faculty and graduate, work and exchange at the Center.
 By enabling faculty to pursue their own independent research projects in the space of Center, in a dynamic intellectual environment, synergies emerge, energizing and advancing each researcher’s own project.